Ziang-Lu/Design-Patterns/3-Structural Patterns/1-Delegation Pattern.md

     /**
      * Tests a program using the given tester.
-     * This method is an example of delegation without composition, but by
+     * This method is an example of delegation without aggregation, but by
      * simply passing in the receiver object for delegation.
      * @param tester tester used to test a program
      */